On this page

-- Use asterisk (*) the truncation symbol, for variation on endings of words (child* will find: child, children, childless, childlike). "$, ?, *, !" are common truncation symbols.
-Most use asterisk.
+- Use an asterisk (*) the truncation symbol for variation on the endings of words (child* will find: child, children, childless, childlike).
+Although "$, ?, *, !" are common truncation symbols, most use an asterisk.

 - Use "quotation marks" to search for an exact phrase

 - When using one line search box, also put braces "()" around your synonyms.
 E.g. (elderly or seniors or aged)

 - Alternate spellings: use American/Canadian spelling (honour or honor).